-Electric vehicle (EV) owners are set to see a new ‘pay-per-mile' tax introduced in the upcoming Budget to combat a fall in fuel duty revenue, according to The Telegraph.
+Electric vehicle (EV) owners could be hit with a new ‘pay-per-mile' tax introduced in the upcoming Budget to combat falling fuel duty revenues, according to The Telegraph.

 Implementation

-The plan for this scheme, which is being referred to as ‘VED+', is to align it with the annual payment of vehicle excise duty (VED) that has been paid by EV drivers since April of this year, as well as all other drivers, although there are no specific plans yet, The Telegraph states.
+The plan for this scheme, which is being referred to as ‘VED+', is to align it with the annual payment of vehicle excise duty (VED) that has been paid by EV drivers since April of this year.

 To calculate how much they must pay, EV drivers will be expected to estimate the number of miles they will drive in the year and pay a fee pre-emptively.